10 July - 28 July 2023, Fred Kavli Science Center, Eresfjord, Norway

 Nicolai Waniek, NTNU, Norway

-Ivan Davidovich, NTNU, Norway
+Iván Davidovich, NTNU, Norway

 Some speakers will join in-person and others remotely.
 Due to administrative issues, we are currently unable to broadcast the talks openly via Zoom.
-We expect recorded versions for most of the talks will become available on YouTube after the school ends.

 _JPG.jpg)

-We will select around 25 students to attend the school in person for its whole duration.
+There are no registration fees for the school.
+Accommodation and food (except for alcohol) will be covered by the school for all students selected to participate.
+Participating students must attend the school in person for its whole duration.
 Students should expect to be assigned a shared bedroom.

 NRSN students: NRSN can cover your travel expenses.
 Please check https://www.ntnu.edu/nrsn/grants.
-Accommodations and boarding will be covered by the school.
-There are no fees for the school.

-About the Fred Kavli Science Center
+About the Fred Kavli Knowledge Center

-The Fred Kavli Science Center is located in the family farm where Fred Kavli grew up.
+The Fred Kavli Knowledge Center is located in the family farm where Fred Kavli grew up.
 It is surrounded by the scenic area of Eresfjord and is a gathering place for programs that stimulate curiosity, innovation, and big ideas.